interuss/dss/authserver/docker/README.md

 ### Dockerfile_authreverseproxy

-This Dockerfile builds an image containing an nginx reverse proxy intended to gate requests to the provide HTTPS access to the auth server.
+This Dockerfile builds an image containing an nginx reverse proxy intended to gate requests and to the provide HTTPS access to the auth server.

 ### docker-compose.yaml

-This docker-compose configuration brings up an entire InterUSS Platform auth server in a single command.
+This docker-compose configuration brings up an entire InterUSS Platform auth server in a single command (after supplying the required resources).
 By default, HTTPS access to the server is available on port 8121.

 ## Running an auth server